readmeio/rdme/documentation/commands/custompages.md

   --key=<value>  (required) ReadMe Project API key

 DESCRIPTION
   Sync Markdown/HTML files to your ReadMe project as Custom Pages.

-Can either be a path to a directory or a single Markdown/HTML file.
+  Syncs Markdown files as Custom Pages in your ReadMe project.
+The path can either a directory or a single Markdown file.
+The Markdown files will require YAML front matter with certain ReadMe documentation attributes.
+Check out our docs for more info on setting up your front matter: https://docs.readme.com/main/docs/rdme#markdown-file-setup

+EXAMPLES
+  Passing in a path to a directory will also sync any Markdown files that are located in subdirectories.
+The path input can also be individual Markdown files:

+    $ rdme custompages [path] --version={project-version}

+  This command also has a dry run mode, which can be useful for initial setup and debugging.
+You can read more about dry run mode in our docs: https://docs.readme.com/main/docs/rdme#dry-run-mode

+    $ rdme custompages [path] --version={project-version} --dryRun
 ```